briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 substantially equivalent municipal ordinance for the same conduct, the two offenses are allied offenses of similar import under Ohio R.C.
 2941.25.

-5. _(e)_ As used in this section, “electronic wireless communications device” includes any of the following:
+5. _(e)_ As used in this section, "electronic wireless communications device" includes any of the following:

     1. _(1)_ A wireless telephone;